FENECON Industrial S — Assembly and Operating Instructions

 -

-Unauthorized changes and actions to the storage system
+Unauthorized changes and actions to the electrical energy storage system.

 -